khulnasoft/integrations-core/azure_active_directory/README.md

 7. Select OK to exit the event hub configuration.

 8. Do one or both of the following.
-Datadog recommends selecting both.
+Khulnasoft recommends selecting both.

    - To send audit logs, select the **AuditLogs** check box.
    - To send sign-in logs, select the **SignInLogs** check box.

 9. Select **Save**.

-Logs should start coming into Datadog within 15 minutes.
+Logs should start coming into Khulnasoft within 15 minutes.
 For more details on the setup, see the [Azure tutorial][3].

 ## Data Collected